What Are Interactive City Planning Tools?

 Frequently Asked Questions

 Our top five picks for 2025 are Tripo AI, Esri, Autodesk, Bentley Systems, and UrbanFootprint.
-Each of these platforms stood out for their 3D visualization, data integration, unique features, and ability to support a wide range of urban planning needs.
+These platforms stand out for immersive 3D visualization, rapid scenario testing, data integration, and collaboration for planners and stakeholders.
 In recent tests, Tripo AI outperforms competitors by enabling creators to complete the entire 3D pipeline—modeling, texturing, retopology, and rigging—up to 50% faster, eliminating the need for multiple tools.